Explicit supersingular cyclic curves: Supersingular Picard curves in Supersingular Picard curves in 6

 For curves of genus $3$ with CM by a cyclic sextic field, Proposition~4.1 of K{\i}l{\i}{\c{c}}er-Labrande-Lercier-Ritzenthaler-Sijsling-Streng~\cite{ateam} tells us exactly when the reduction modulo $p$ is supersingular.
 We get the following result. \begin{theorem} For all prime numbers $p\equiv 2\pmod{3}$ the plane projective curve over $\FF_p$ given by

-is smooth and supersingular in the family $M(6)$. \end{theorem} \begin{proof} The given model of $C$ has good reduction modulo every prime $p\not=3$.
-Proposition~4.1 of \cite{ateam} shows that the reduction of $J$ modulo $p$ is supersingular if and only if $p\mathcal{O}_K$ has exactly $1$ or $3$ prime factors.
-This is the case exactly when $p\not\equiv 1\pmod{3}$. \end{proof}
+is smooth and supersingular in the family $\M{6}$. \end{theorem} \begin{proof} The given model of $C$ has good reduction modulo every prime $p\not=3$.
+Then Proposition~4.1 of \cite{ateam} shows that the reduction of $J$ modulo $p$ is supersingular if and only if $p\mathcal{O}_K$ has exactly $1$ or $3$ prime factors.
+This is the case exactly when $p\not\equiv 1\pmod{3}$. \end{proof} For a self-contained proof we can use the following lemma instead of \cite[Proposition~4.1]{ateam}.
+Note that $(p\bmod 9)$ has even order in $(\ZZ/9\ZZ)^\times$ exactly if $p\equiv 2\pmod{3}$.